Vedic Chanting FAQ

 These mantras contain deep wisdom on many things, including how to live in harmony and alignment with nature, each other and ourselves.
 Veda recitation aligns your vibration with this wisdom and over time it begins to unfold inside of you, inviting new insight and understanding.

-In my Veda chanting programs, you will have the opportunity to learn these mantras as they were originally presented in the Veda-s and passed down through oral tradition for thousands of years.
+In my Veda chanting programs, you will have the opportunity to learn these mantras as they were originally presented in the Vedas.
 This is important because when we keep the integrity of the the mantra we keep the integrity of the wisdom intact.
 The wisdom is encoded in the sound.

 What are the benefits of chanting as opposed to other meditation practices?